Robin Koops: In use with 100 patients

 In October 2020 the health insurance company Menzis and Inreda started a pilot with 100 patients insured by Menzis, who use the AP instead of the traditional treatment.

 General availability

 The process to determine whether the Inreda AP should be included in the Dutch health insurance coverage is lengthy.
-In July 2021 the University Medical Center Utrecht was awarded 10 million EUR to investigate (primarily) the cost efficiency of the AP.
+In July 2021 the University Medical Center Utrecht was awarded 10 million euros to investigate (primarily) the cost efficiency of the AP.
 This investigation is expected to be completed in 2023, making that Dutch health insurance will not make the Inreda AP generally available before August 2024.
 The parties involved made it clear that patients could not volunteer for this investigation.

+Awards

+In 2019 Koops and his company Inreda Diabetic received the Nationaal Icoon (translation: National Icon) prize, awarded each year by the Ministry of Economic Affairs and entrepreneurial organizations for innovative companies.
+Furthermore, Robin Koops was awarded the 2024 Willem Kolff prize.